 Paid Sick Leave: The Numbers

 According to Connecticut state law, sick leave benefits are funded annually.
-Service workers earn one hour of sick leave for every forty hours worked.
-Sick leave may be used in one-hour increments to a maximum of forty hours per year.
+Service workers earn one hour of leave for every forty hours worked.
+This type of leave may be used in one-hour increments to a maximum of forty hours per year.
 Unused accrued hours may be carried from one year to the next.